-At this point Céline was starting to get stressed (not helped by our lack of sleep from the night before).
-The car was in her name and any damage would’ve been at her expense.
-Plus the Polo was not designed for this kind of terrain.
-At one point I was slaloming down the road like a drunk while the car coming the other way was doing likewise, resulting in us passing each other driving on the wrong side.
+At one point there was a pothole covering one half of the road and another hole on the other side.
+I had nowhere to go!
+Céline, who had rented the car, was starting to get stressed.
+Our little two-wheel drive Polo was not designed for this kind of terrain.
+I ended up slaloming down the road like a drunk while the driver coming the other way did likewise, resulting in us both passing each other driving on the wrong side.

-It was hard to believe that such a stunning, untouched area could exist less than 10km from a large town.
-From our position in the tiny plane, we could see not only the wide green areas, intersected by the rivers of the delta, but also many of the animals that were now so familiar.
+While we still would have preferred to trek through it, this at least gave us another perspective of the wonderful scenery.
+It’s hard to believe that such a stunning, untouched area could exist less than 10km from a large town.
+From our position in the tiny plane, we could see not only the vast green areas, intersected by the rivers of the delta, but also many of the animals that were by now so familiar.
 Huge herds of wildebeest, elephants, rhino, a charging hippo.
-It was all there and we were so happy to have been able to see it.
+It was all there, and we were so happy to have been able to see it.

 It might not have been exactly what we were hoping for in the Okavango Delta, but we made the best of a bad situation.